VikingPingvin/inst-hackweek-ssp/Readme.md

 - Fetch list of available APIs on page load
 - Click event on API buttons to fetch that particular APIs data from DB (local dummy data)
 - Use Alpine.Js to handle state
+- TODO: Use Go's embed.FS making the whole webapp a single binary, no more bundling of random html or static etc... files
 - TODO: Detect unsaved changes in api config and disallow navigation